-While still on the subject of death, we smile at this quintessentially New Mexico interpretation of … death is never far behind.
-The artist, Luis Tapia, was a traditional santero carver, before he developed his exquisit sense of humor
+While still on the subject of death, we smile at this quintessentially New Mexico interpretation of … death.
+The artist, Luis Tapia, was a traditional santero carver before he developed his exquisite sense of humor.

 And even this traditional and benign appearing oil painting of a Taos Pueblo man, painted by Gerald Cassidy in 1911, has a hidden, darker meaning.

 Well, I lied.
 I’ve one more picture for you.
-A picture of a sweet and remarkable tiny installation in a window well in the central court yard, which I’d like to show you.
+A picture of a sweet and remarkably tiny installation in a window well in the central courtyard, which I’d like to show you.
 It is a Dwelling for Imaginary Civilizations of Little People by artist Charles Simonds.
 This clay landscape on the window sill is intended to deteriorate in the natural elements with “purposeful neglect”, thus mimicking the disappearance of cultures into the mist of time.
-If you’ve ever hiked into a canyon to see a cliff dwelling, for example Bitát’ahkin or Kits’iil near Kayenta, AZ, you feel right at home in this miniature version.
+If you’ve ever hiked into a canyon to see a cliff dwelling, for example, Bitát’ahkin or Kits’iil near Kayenta, AZ, you feel right at home in this miniature version.

 At last a different museum!

 Allow me to I introduce to you the beautiful Museum of Indian Arts and Culture.
-This facility is a marvel of discovery, but won’t allow cameras (do I hear a sigh of relieve?).
+This facility is a marvel of discovery, but won’t allow cameras (do I hear a sigh of relief?).
 When you check out the website, please watch the video introduction.
 It provides a glimpse of the impression, I felt very strongly during my visit.
-This is not a museum displaying artifacts, which are present also, of course, but a window into vibrant Native Culture, living and breathing by our side.
-The exhibit Here, Now & Always offers further inside and you see the touch, care and input Native people, professionals and lay persons alike, have had throughout the exhibit.
+This is not a museum displaying artifacts, which are present also, of course, but a window into vibrant Native Culture, living and breathing right there, next to us clueless Anglos.
+The exhibit Here, Now & Always offers further inside and you see the love, the care and the deep concern which Native people, professionals and laypersons alike, have brought to this exhibit.

 I’ll leave you with the words of Luck Tapahonso, Diné (Navajo)